capejs/capejs/content/api/markup_builder.md

 <a class="anchor" id="attr"></a>
 ### #attr

-This method sets the value of attributes for the element which will be added nextly.
+Set the value of attributes for the element which will be added nextly.

 #### Example